edxzh/EMac/README.md

 # EMac
-EMac is to describe for my daily-used softwares, as well as configurations and preference on MacOS
+EMac is to describe for my daily-used softwares, as well as configurations and preference on MacOS, inspired by the idea:[infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code)

 ## Update OS related package
 1. Update operate system to the latest version
 2. brew update
+3. xcode-select --install

 ## Terminal
 [ITerm](https://www.iterm2.com/)